adarshram-nair/personal-expense-tracker-python-sql/README.md

 5. Use the expense tracker as per the options and instructions available in the program.

 ## License
-The project is licensed under the MIT license - see the [LICENSE](https://github.com/adarshram-nair/personal-expense-tracker-python-sql/blob/main/LICENSE) file for details
+The project is licensed under the MIT license - see the [LICENSE](https://github.com/adarshram-nair/personal-expense-tracker-python-sql/blob/main/LICENSE) file for details.

 ## Contact Information
 Adarshram Nair, Email - nair.adarshram@gmail.com